2017 NBA playoffs

-The 2017 NBA playoffs was the postseason tournament of the 2016-17 NBA season, which began on April 15, 2017 and concluded on June 12, 2017.
-It concluded with the Golden State Warriors defeating the Cleveland Cavaliers 4 games to 1 in the NBA Finals, their third consecutive meeting in the Finals.
+The 2017 NBA playoffs was the postseason tournament of the 2016–17 season.
+The playoffs began on April 15, 2017, and ended on June 12, with the Western Conference champion Golden State Warriors defeating the Eastern Conference champion Cleveland Cavaliers 4 games to 1 in the NBA Finals, their third consecutive meeting in the Finals.
 Kevin Durant was named the NBA Finals MVP in his first year on the team.

 The Warriors set the record for the longest playoff winning streak (15) and the best record (16–1) in NBA playoff history.